KAAR1998/FinalProject/README.md

   - Decision Tree Regressor- R2 Score: 0.94
   - Feature Selection- R2 Score: 0.94
   - Linear Regression- R2 Score: 0.90
-Regularization- L1 (Lasso) & L2 (Ridge)
+- Regularization- L1 (Lasso) & L2 (Ridge)
-Feature Engineering-
+- Feature Engineering-
   - Feature Engineering Linear Regression Model- R2 Score: 1.00
-Hypothesis Testing-
+- Hypothesis Testing-
   - Tested and found that we should reject both Null Hypotheses listed below-
    - Null Hypothesis (H0): Dimensions (length, width and depth) have no impact on a diamond's price
-    - Null Hypothesis (H0): Carats, total depth percentage, and table (width of top of diamond relative to widest point) have no impact on a diamond's    price!
+   - Null Hypothesis (H0): Carats, total depth percentage, and table (width of top of diamond relative to widest point) have no impact on a diamond's    price

+# Contents of this Repository-

+- Notebooks-
+  - Jupyter Notebook of the code used to apply all of the steps outlined above in the "Process" section
+- Data-
+  - A copy of the original data in the "Raw" folder
+  - A copy of the cleaned data in the "Clean" folder
+ - Models and Scalers-
+  - Pickle files of the predictive models and pre-processing steps (e.g. scaling, transforming) used to create the models
+ - App-
+  - A copy of the Python file and code used to create the diamond predictor application using Streamlit